yousef-aldawoud/blog-app/README.md

 ```
 ### Setup using apache webserver
 1. Copy the files in the `src` folder to apache hosting point
-2. Change the mysql database name, username and password in the dev.env file
+2. Set your enviroment variables to your mysql database name, username and password in your server

 ```
 MYSQL_HOST=[YOUR_HOST_NAME]